2007 tuberculosis scare

-The 2007 tuberculosis scare occurred when Atlanta personal-injury lawyer Andrew "Drew" Speaker flew from Atlanta, Georgia to Paris, France and on to Greece and then Italy before returning on a flight from Prague, Czech Republic to Montreal, Canada, where he crossed over the border and back into the United States while infected with multi-drug-resistant tuberculosis.
+The 2007 tuberculosis scare occurred when a personal-injury lawyer from Atlanta, Andrew "Drew" Speaker, while infected with multidrug-resistant tuberculosis (MDR-TB), flew on several international flights bound for France, Greece, Italy, Czech Republic and Canada, before returning to the United States.
 The Centers for Disease Control and Prevention believed at the time that Speaker was suffering from extensively drug-resistant tuberculosis (XDR-TB), but failed to inform Speaker of this worsened sickness before his travels abroad.
 The incident sparked a debate in Congress on the failure of federal customs agents to stop him.
 Upon Speaker's return to the United States, the CDC placed him under involuntary isolation (similar to quarantine) using a provision of the Public Health Service Act.
 With this action, Speaker became the first individual subjected to a CDC isolation order since 1963.

 Background

 In January 2007, Speaker suffered a fall and went to the doctor, concerned that he had bruised a rib.
 Doctors X-rayed his chest and found an abnormality that required further testing.
-Andrew Speaker was suspected of having TB when a positive PPD test came back on March 2, 2007.
-His third CT scan was done on March 3 2007 and a bronchoscopy was done on March 8 2007.
-After 18 days of incubation the isolate was sent to CDC for confirmation of his susceptibility results that were done by the Georgia Department of Human Resources (DHR).

-On March 28, 2007 his doctors and the health department believed the TB strain Speaker had was a resistant one and communicated this to the CDC.
+On March 28, 2007, his doctors and the health department believed the tuberculosis (TB) strain that Speaker had was a resistant one and communicated this to the CDC.
 On May 1 the apparent MDR TB infection was discussed with the CDC lab by his doctors and they discussed discontinuing the treatment he was on at that time.
 On May 9 the suspicion of MDR TB was confirmed.
-A meeting was held with Fulton County Health Officials, his doctors, his fiancée and his father and father-in-law on May 10, 2007.
-At this time he was told that he was not contagious and not a threat to anyone but that he would need to go to Denver for treatment.
-It would take a few weeks to arrange this.
-He was advised, or according to some accounts strongly recommended, not to travel.
+A meeting was held with Fulton County Health Officials, his doctors, his fiancée, as well as his father and father-in-law on May 10, 2007.
+During this meeting, Speaker was informed that while he was not considered contagious or a threat to other, he would need to travel to Denver for treatment.
+After weeks of arranging this, he was still advised—or in some accounts—strongly recommended, not to travel.